NMSU-SDev/Programs/README.md

 ### Student: Brock Middleton
 #### GitHub ID: brockmiddleton

-# Programs
+## Programs

-Base code for program assignments in Software Development (C S 371).
+This project corresponds with the NMSU course CS-371, Software Development.

-## Program 1 and Program 2
+# Program 2 (Release v2.0) (4/28/23)
-These assignments rely on the SimpleWebServer program.
-Each gets graded using tags in a cloned repository.

-## Program 3
-This assignment relies on the Coverage programs.

-## Program 4
-This assignment relies on the Circles programs.
+In this release, all changes were made in SimpleWebServer
+    - Added functionality to serve image types.
+Supported types include .gif, .jpeg, and .png
+    - Resources moved into '/www' subdirectory

-# Program 1 (2/17/23)
+# Program 1 (Release v1.0) (2/17/23)
-In this program, all changes were made in SimpleWebServer
+In this release, all changes were made in SimpleWebServer
     - Added functionality to 'build.xml'.
 Now compiles, builds, and runs Java project.
     - Added ability to serve html files to web server given a directory.
     - Filled in questions for Program 1.
 (Worktime estimation)